 Yes.
 Beeswax wraps are made from organic cotton coated with beeswax, tree resin, and jojoba oil — all food-safe, natural materials.
 Beeswax has natural antibacterial properties.
 They are FDA-compliant for food contact.
 Limitations: cannot be used with raw meat (bacteria risk) or hot foods (wax melts above 140F).
 For everything else — cheese, bread, vegetables, fruit, covering bowls — they are a safe, reusable alternative.

 About one year of regular use — roughly 150 uses per wrap.
 Wash with cool water and mild soap, air dry, avoid heat.
 When the wax thins, you can refresh wraps with extra beeswax pellets in a 150F oven for 2-3 minutes.
 At end of life, they're fully compostable.
-A 3-pack at $18 replaces $36-48 of plastic wrap per year.
+A single 3-pack replaces a year of plastic-wrap rolls, making them roughly cost-neutral.

 Food-grade silicone is considered significantly safer than plastic.
 It does not leach BPA, phthalates, or microplastics, and is FDA-approved for food contact.
 Platinum-cured silicone (like Stasher bags) is the highest purity grade.
 Safe for microwave, oven (up to 425F), freezer, and dishwasher.
 Ensure you buy 100% food-grade silicone — twist the product; pure silicone stays the same color, while fillers show white streaks.

 It depends on your use case.
-For wrapping cheese, bread, and produce: beeswax wraps ($18 for a 3-pack).
-For covering bowls and containers: silicone stretch lids ($8.99 for 12).
-For storing leftovers and meal prep: silicone bags (Stasher, ~$12.99 per bag) or glass containers.
+For wrapping cheese, bread, and produce: beeswax wraps (Bee's Wrap or Abeego).
+For covering bowls and containers: silicone stretch lids (W&P).
+For storing leftovers and meal prep: silicone bags (Stasher) or glass containers.
 For freezing: silicone bags or glass.
-The most cost-effective single swap is silicone stretch lids at under $9 for a 12-pack that lasts 2-3 years.
+The most cost-effective single swap is silicone stretch lids — a set lasts 2–3 years for the lowest cost per year.

 No. Even "microwave-safe" plastic wrap releases significantly more chemicals when heated.
 A 2023 study found heated plastic released up to 4.2 million microplastic particles per square centimeter.
 Safer alternatives for microwave covering: a ceramic plate over the bowl, a silicone lid, or a damp paper towel.
 Never let plastic wrap touch food directly in the microwave.